Stranded travelers in Colorado use iPhone SOS feature to call for help

-Visitors from Massachusetts were traveling in a Toyota Tacoma when it became stuck in Miners Gulch past Black Hawk.
+The family was traveling in a Toyota Tacoma when it became stuck in the Miners Gulch area.
 Kimi McBride, the public information officer for nonprofit Colorado 4x4 Rescue and Recovery, said their crews received the call from the Gilpin County Sheriff's Office around 6:30 p.m. on Christmas Day.

 The sheriff's office was short on details because the stranded travelers had no cell service and were unable to make calls.
 But, thanks to the SOS satellite ability on their iPhone, they were able to request help from nearby emergency responders.